A Survey on Compositional Learning of AI Models: Theoretical and Experimental Practices: Introduction

-Compositional learning is important in complex tasks where high-level goals must be decomposed into smaller subgoals and plans, for example, when instructing an agent to navigate from one point to another~\cite{Schmidhuber1990TowardsCL}.
-From the computational modeling perspective, traditionally formal grammars have been the means to address the compositional understanding of various modalities primarily in language and extended to vision~\cite{NIPS2011_6faa8040, Hong_2021_ICCV}.
-While these models inherently address compositional structures, using them alone, that is, parsing raw and noisy data into a structure with manually designed grammars will be brittle in real-world situations.
-Our study focuses on data-driven approaches based on artificial neural networks and the combined paradigms of neuro-symbolic techniques.
-Several studies provide both experimental and theoretical analyses, indicating the competitiveness of these models in expressing compositional structures such as context-free grammars~\cite{SIEGELMANN1995132, shi2022learning}.
+Compositional learning is important in complex tasks where high-level goals must be decomposed into smaller subgoals and plans, for example, when instructing an agent to navigate from one point to another~\citep{Schmidhuber1990TowardsCL}.
+From the computational modeling perspective, traditionally formal grammars have been the means to address the compositional understanding of various modalities primarily in language and extended to vision~\citep{NIPS2011_6faa8040, Hong_2021_ICCV}.
+While symbolic models inherently address compositional structures, using them alone, that is, parsing raw and noisy data into a structure with manually designed grammars will be brittle in real-world situations.
+Our study focuses on data-driven approaches based on artificial neural networks and the combined paradigms of neurosymbolic techniques (e.g. see~\cite{rajaby-faghihi-etal-2021-domiknows,premsri2024neurosymbolictrainingreasoningspatial}).
+Several studies provide both experimental and theoretical analyses, indicating the competitiveness of the neural models in expressing compositional structures such as context-free grammars~\citep{SIEGELMANN1995132, shi2022learning}.
 Their expressive power added to the robustness in dealing with noisy data makes the neural techniques applicable to realistic situations.